-While not perfected, these are best practices that we have found through trial and error, collaborating with other organizations and reading about other best practices.
+While not perfected, these are best practices for recruiting diverse candidates that we have found through trial and error, collaborating with other organizations and reading about other best practices.
 As I mentioned earlier, there isn’t a tried and true way to do this but this is a great start:

 - Launch objectives and key milestones for your diversity sourcing.
 How will you know when you’ve made some progress?

 - Get creative with your sourcing platforms and mediums.
 If you have been using the same platform to find your candidates it might be time to start venturing out to platforms you might not have thought of using in the past.

 - Experiment with more thoughtful engagement strategies.
 It might be time to revamp some of those outreach templates to make them click bait worthy.

 Turning goals into action, building objectives and key milestones for your diversity sourcing strategies